TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-02-07-what-i-learned-by-using-thecodingmachine-safe.md

       "Good idea", I though, so I tried the package myself in Symplify and Rector.

-tweet: "New Post on #php 🐘 blog: What I Learned by Using thecodingmachine/safe #php #phpgems #nettefw #symfony"
 ---

 I'm a big fan of [instant personal experience](/blog/2018/12/06/dont-learn-to-code/) over over-thinking.
 I didn't know if this package would be useful for me, so I tried it.
 My code is different from yours, so your experience might be different.